 We want to thank Patricia for this great trip and remember her to check out the trail next time before inviting people ;).

-Together with the Institute for Chemistry of Polymers (ICP), a large barbecue and come together was organized.
+Together with the Institute for Chemistry of Polymers (ICP, opens an external URL), a large barbecue and come together was organized.
 Location for this event was the LUI-Gastgarten and the weather was perfect for a leisurely afternoon.
 Collectively, in advance, delicious dishes such as salads, vegetable skewer, tzatziki and various sauces were prepared.
 Our pitmasters Gunnar and Wolfgang took care of the meat and sausages on the grill and cooked an excellent meal for us.
 After we had then fully hit our bellies with a few pastries, a comfortable sit together round has been started.

 We thank the ICP for this event and hope to repeat it next year.